Credit: Siddhartha Pathak

 Eligibility: The program is open to Caltech faculty, limited to one proposal per faculty member per year

-Budget: budget must include actual faculty effort and direct costs only (including tuition remission and staff benefits as applicable).
-Indirect costs should not be included.
-Applicants should included a signed DAF but no MORA is necessary.
-Maximum budget is $125K/year for 2 years for a total of $250K.
+Budget: budget must include faculty effort in an amount equal to 10% of the total budget request (salary+benefits).
+Direct costs only (including tuition remission and staff benefits as applicable), indirect costs should not be included.
+Applicants should include a signed DAF but no MORA is necessary.
+Maximum budget is $125K/year.
 Budgets should not include a subaward component as RI2 awards are intended to support innovative faculty research on campus.

 Renewals: A 2nd year of funding may be requested.
 Renewals will be reviewed competitively with, not given priority over, new proposals.
 Renewal proposals must include the following information: